t-makaro/nb_pdf_template/README.md

 to the ```jupyter_nbconvert_config.py``` file will let you drop the "--template jupyter.tplx", and to the ```jupyter_notebook_config.py``` file will let you use "download as pdf" from within the Jupyter notebook.

 ## Issues (in common with default template)
-1. raw pyout text will not wrap text
-2. code cells will not wrap text (at 86 characters the text will spill into the margin)
+1. raw pyout text, and code cells will not wrap text (at 87 characters the text will spill into the margin)

-## Issues (unique to this template)
-~~1.
-If a code cell is too long to fit on one page it will not overflow onto the next page.~~ Fixed!
+## Todo
+- [ ] Rename "jupyter.tplx" to "classic.tplx" and create a "lab.tplx" to distinguish between slight differences in the styles of the Classic notebook and Jupyter lab.
+(Once Jupyter lab hits release) (Easy)
+- [ ] Add an optional to the "style_*.tplx" templates to allow them to be inherited from any template without worrying about spacing.
+(Easy)
+- [ ] Create a dual of the template that has the in/put prompts above cells instead of on the left and increase margins in that template.
+(Easy)
+- [ ] Let the ```--no-prompt``` nbconvert flag remove prompts.
+(Easy, but compatibility issues with older versions of nbconvert maybe?)
+- [ ] Find a solution to text wrapping in verbatim environments with commandchars.
+(Very Hard)
+- [x] Improve syntax highlighting.
+(Hard)
+- [x] Fix page breaks.
+(Moderate)

 ## Tips (Good for any template)
 1. Want to remove page numbers?
 Add ```\pagenumbering{gobble}``` to a raw cell at the top of the notebook.